Cette vie est un hôpital où chaque malade est possedé du désir de changer de lit.

 — Charles Baudelaire, "Anywhere Out of This World"

 Modernism demanded one thing: make it new.
 If I discard it, I have to find something else, something new.
 And so I am modernist.
 If I discard the aim of making it new, then I must do something other than Modernism.
 But that means something new.
-Instead of the postmodern condition, one ought to speak of a postmodern paradox.

 A cornerstone of modern philosophy was laid by a mathematician, Kurt Gödel.
 He saw disaster lurking wherever logicians build a system, even so innocuous a game as arithmetic.
 Eventually, the system produces a statement with the irritating shape of "This is not true!"
 If it is true, it can only be false; if it is false, then it is true.
 And it will never cease to recur, as long as one has the power to think and to construct.